ramstk/HR_Reservation/README.md

 To run the tests import the Maven project in the IDE (Eclipse, Spring Boot) Click on the Test and Run as JUnit Test
+In the command propmt execute: mvn test

+Docker tag used: docker run -p 80:80 ramsantoshtk/hr-reservation:new